 I found these carrots in the produce section.
 I’m used to buying carrots in bags.
 We tend to buy smaller, organic carrots, because we like to eat them raw with hummus.
 (We very rarely buy bagged baby carrots, because we don’t like the chemically taste.)
 And, we feel that smaller carrots have a better taste when eating them raw.

-But, when cooking with carrots, especially if they’re in a soup or if I’m roasting them, like with this Roasted Jumbo Carrot recipe, bigger carrots are just fine.
+But, when cooking with carrots, especially if they’re in a soup or if I’m roasting them, bigger carrots are just fine.
 In this particular case, these carrots were huge!
 They were so bright orange, and very firm, and super clean too.
-I picked up about six of them with the intention of roasting them in big circular fashion like you see in the photographs.
-I knew that if I preheated the oven at a high temperture, the carrots would brown very well, which is the look I was trying to achieve.
+I picked up about six with the intention of roasting them in big circular fashion like you see in the photographs.
+Preheating the oven at a high temperature is the key to browning them.
+And, that’s just the look I was trying to achieve.

 I don’t want you to think that these carrots are burnt.
 They are most definately not.
 They are browned and have lovely – very tasty – charred bits on the outside.
 The inside though, is soft, yet still firm.
 They are not soft to the point of being mushy.
 The high heat will quickly cook the outside of the carrots, which will lock in the flavour and steam the inside.
 Seriously, Dear Reader, you have to give this approach a try!

-And, even though I happen to love the flavour of carrots raw or otherwise, the addition of the ground black pepper, salt, dried thyme and grated nutmeg, take these simple Roasted Jumbo Carrots to a whole new level.
-Perfect paired with a main on any old night of the week, or piled high on a bright blue platter like you see here, Jumbo Roasted Carrots can add style and flavour to even your most beautiful Thanksgiving meal!
+The addition of the ground black pepper, salt, dried thyme and grated nutmeg, take these to a whole new level.
+Perfect paired with a main on any night of the week.
+Or, pile them high on a bright blue platter like you see here, Jumbo Roasted Carrots can add style and flavour to even your most beautiful Thanksgiving meal!